Towards Automated Network Mitigation Analysis (extended)

 Declarative descriptions like OVAL are well-suited to this end.

-Second, conceptually, capturing the transitivity in network attacks is not understood well enough.
+Second, conceptually, the transitivity in network attacks is not understood well enough.
 Due to the lack of additional information, we assume that integrity violations allow for full host compromise, which is an over-approximation.
-While CVSSv3 provides a metric distinguishing attacks that switch scope, it is unclear how exactly this could be of use, as the scope might pertain to user privileges within a service, sandboxes, system users, dom0-privileges etc. Similar to OVAL, which describes preconditions declaratively, but defines tests that can evaluate machines, the effect of privilege escalations can be determined on a concrete system, if a vulnerability description provides sufficient information about the type of escalation that takes place.
-Providing a concise, abstract and versatile model for privilege escalation is thus necessary to provide the basis for automated acquisition of realistic network models.
+While CVSSv3 provides a metric distinguishing attacks that switch scope, it is unclear how exactly this could be of use, as the scope might pertain to user privileges within a service, sandboxes, system users, dom0-privileges etc. A formal model for privilege escalation could be used to describe the effect if a vulnerability in an abstract manner that can be instantiated into a concrete outcome once an actual software configuration is given and form the basis for the automated acquisition of realistic network models.